Picture of the mountains over a lake in Wyoming.

 For hosts looking to lock into the available benefits from travelers, short-term rental restrictions do affect the way they operate their businesses.

-The current short-term rental ordinance lays out requirements for hosts including the following:
+The current short-term rental ordinance lays out requirements for hosts, including the following:

 • Rental unit owners or their agents must provide notice to the owners of neighboring parcels within 300 feet of the short-term rental property, informing these neighbors that a residential short-term rental permit has been issued and providing the name and contact information of the local owner representative.